 The empire eventually collapsed and became reimagined as a nation-state.
 However, the Chinese sense of cultural superiority led the country to isolate itself further.
 As the Western and Eastern worlds advanced trade and began to globalise, China continued to be a secluded and conservative country into the 20th century.
 Diversions from traditional conventions were strongly resisted.
-From the late 1940s onward, the sovereign government rejected globalisation, enforced national unification through a stringent communist regime and aimed to preserve China’s traditional values.
+From the late 1940s onward, the sovereign government rejected globalisation, enforced national unification through a stringent communist regime.
+This regime was known to deny the traditional values of Chinese culture and embrace a new set of values and beliefs.
 Life was largely contained to the country’s borders with a closed economy (until 1978) and closed borders (until 1974).
 In 1978, the nation acknowledged the need for international involvement and began to embrace modernisation and globalisation.
 The Chinese Economic Reform heralded a new era of Chinese openness.
 Attention shifted to focus on prosperity, science and culture, with the Communist Party's control on individuals' liberties loosening.

 In light of China’s history and recent fundamental change, one must appreciate that the people have been receptive or “open” to the outside world for only the past 40 years.
 Since this radical transformation, cities have commercialised and corporatised.
 The Chinese people now enjoy the freedom to travel, get an overseas education and learn other languages.
 Though behaviour remains tightly regulated and the culture still echoes the country's feudal past, China has become more internationally exposed.
 Contemporary Chinese culture is heavily influenced by a unique combination of its embedded traditions and this recent, rapid modernisation.